Systems of Twinned Systems: A Systematic Literature Review: Study design

 \subsection{Research questions}

 We formulated the following research questions.

-\rquestion{RQ1. \ul{Why} are DT and SoS combined?} By answering this RQ, we aim to understand the \textit{purposes}, \textit{problems}, and \textit{domains} in which SoTS are used.
+\rquestion{RQ1. \ul{Why} are DT principles and SoS principles applied jointly in the design of complex systems?} By answering this RQ, we aim to understand the \textit{purposes}, \textit{problems}, and \textit{domains} in which SoTS are used.
 We also aim to understand whether organizing multiple DTs is a \textit{purposeful} activity, and if so, what are the \textit{motivations}, \textit{intents}, and \textit{ambitions} to do so.
 In particular, we are interested whether it is SoS that benefit from twinning or the other way around.
-We are also interested in the \textit{challenges} that limit the upside of SoTS.

 \rquestion{RQ2. \ul{How} are DT and SoS combined?} We aim to identify \textit{architectures} along which systems, such DTs, are organized into SoS.
 We were interested in the \textit{nature of constituent units}: whether they are purely physical, digital, or both; as well as the \textit{type of SoS} (acknowledged, directed, etc).